 from the left Professor Andreas Marx, Professor Martin Scheffner

-The goal of the Konstanz Graduate School Chemical Biology is to strengthen and enhance research beyond the boundaries of traditional scientific disciplines.
+The goal of the Konstanz Research School Chemical Biology is to strengthen and enhance research beyond the boundaries of traditional scientific disciplines.
 A diversified network secures the connection to other research institutions and practical experience.
 The cooperation partners of the Graduate School include, amongst others, the universities of Stanford, Kanpur, Toronto and Nanyang, as well as leading universities in Switzerland and prominent companies.

 You can find additional information on the website of the Graduate School.